amosproj/amos2021ws05-fin-prod-port-quick-check/.github/ISSUE_TEMPLATE/feature_request.md

 ## Definition of done
 * Approved by product owner
-* 50%-60% test coverage
+* Tests have been written (e.g. Unit test, integration test etc..)
+* Code has been peer reviewed and approved
 * No syntax or runtime errors emerged
-* Code has been peer reviewed and approved
+* Code has to be included in the release candidate
-* Tests have been written (e.g. Unit test, integration test etc..)